-- Establish a system of carpooling among the staff to reduce the number of fourwheelers coming to the college. - Encourage students and staff to use cycles. - > Discourage the students from using two-wheelers for their commute.
+- > Establish a system of carpooling among the staff to reduce the number of fourwheelers coming to the college. - > Introduce college bus services to the students and staff. - > Encourage students and staff to use cycles. - Establish a more efficient cooking system to save gas. - ➤ Discourage the students from using two-wheelers for their commute. - ➤ The use of generators every day should be discouraged.